Is Aave severely undervalued? Why is it a core pillar of DeFi and on-chain economy?

 ○ Aave will allow the net excess protocol revenue to be redistributed to token stakers, but under the following conditions:

-■ The annualized revenue of the Aave protocol over 90 days reaches 150% of all expenditures of the protocol year-to-date (including AAVE acquisition budget and aWETH & aUSDC Umbrella budget).
+■ The 90-day annualized revenue of the Aave protocol reaches 150% of all expenditures of the protocol year-to-date (including AAVE acquisition budget and aWETH & aUSDC Umbrella budget).

 As a result, the Aave protocol will initiate a continuous eight-figure buyback program, with the buyback scale increasing as the protocol continues to grow.

-Moreover, the circulation of AAVE has nearly reached a fully diluted state, and there will not be a large-scale supply unlock in the future.
-In stark contrast, some recent token issuances have experienced severe value loss during the token generation event (TGE) phase due to low circulation and high fully diluted valuation (FDV).
+Moreover, the circulation of AAVE has nearly reached a fully diluted state, and there will not be large-scale supply unlocks in the future.
+In contrast, some recent token issuances have experienced severe value loss during the token generation event (TGE) phase due to low circulation and high fully diluted valuation (FDV).

-Aave has several growth drivers ahead, and with its current advantageous position, it is expected to benefit from the long-term growth trend of cryptocurrency as an asset class.
-From a fundamental perspective, Aave has multiple revenue growth avenues:
+Aave has several growth drivers ahead, and with its current advantageous position, it is expected to benefit from the long-term growth trend of cryptocurrencies as an asset class.
+From a fundamental perspective, Aave has multiple avenues for revenue growth:

 Aave v4